 The guild system in Ashes of Creation allows players to form a community to work together to accomplish a variety of different goals.
 This can range from competitive elements in PvP or PvE to social aspects of gameplay, such as trade or crafting.
 Forming a guild requires a minimum member count (5), a material and currency cost, completion of a quest line, and a minimum level requirement.

 A player character may only be a member of one guild.
 Other characters on a player’s account (“alts”) may join different guilds.
 Guilds may only have a single leader and the transfer of guild leadership will be possible.
 Guild masters may also issue payouts to guild members.

 Special Note: In a traditional MMORPG most players’ highest devotion is to their Guild; however, in Ashes of Creation one’s highest allegiance may instead be to their node.
 Citizenship will be a significant factor that can cause one to be flagged as a combatant against their own guild mate if the two guild mates have rival nodes in conflict.

 Guild Size and Guild Perks

 Guild leaders have the ability to create alliances at a certain level by completing a quest.
-Once created, the leader can invite up to three other guilds to the alliance.
+Once created, the leader can invite up to three other guilds into the alliance.
 There is no member cap in an alliance, only a maximum of four guilds.
 Guild leaders will be able to pool resources into a guild alliance bank.
-There will also be alliance specific quest lines.
+There will also be alliance-specific quest lines.
 Alliance members will share a common chat channel, as well as affiliations and gear that can be obtained.
 Guilds may also wish to enter into trade agreements with other guilds.
-As fast travel is not common, guild alliance will be beneficial in order to ensuring that guilds can be at certain places at the right time under certain conditions.
+As fast travel is not common, guild alliance will be beneficial in order to ensure that guilds can be at certain places at the right time under certain conditions.